Big Pit- a real coal mine to descend

 Blaenavon World Heritage Centre

-The ideal starting point for your visit to the South Wales Valleys..
-Located in the sympathetically restored former St. Peter’s School, it provides an overview of how the stories of Blaenavon Industrial Landscape are of global importance.
+The ideal starting point for your visit to the South Wales Valleys,it provides an overview of how the stories of Blaenavon Industrial Landscape are of global importance.

-You can browse the traditional displays and videos that illustrate the extraordinary history of the area and you can delve deeper into the history of Blaenavon by using interactive touch screens to explore a range of topics, including standards of living, geology, transport systems and World Heritage.
+Browse the traditional displays and videos that illustrate the extraordinary history of the area and delve deeper into the history of Blaenavon by using interactive touch screens to explore a range of topics, including standards of living, geology, transport systems and World Heritage.

 One of the National Museums of Wales and therefore FREE